slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 "Take feedback from nature and markets, not from people." (...)
 "A good scare is a great error-correcting mechanism." (...)
 "Remove grading to see who is really interested in the topic." (...)
-"Every piece of advice must be taken before it’s given."
+"Every piece of advice must be taken before it’s given." (...)
+"I was always ready to share, but before external success, nobody cared to listen."
 -- Naval Ravikant [1974]*

 > *"If something is too early to criticize, it’s also too early to evangelize."